piisa/piisa/docs/specs.md

 1. an easy format to work with: it needs to be machine-processable but also amenable to human editing and reading
 2. an expressive format: able to reflect (at least to some level) the document structure, since that structure might be important to connect PII elements

 There are quite sophisticated “Layout” formats for text documents: Word documents (Office Open XML aka OOXML), PDF files, RTF, ODF (Open Document), etc. They are very complex, with specifications compressing many pages, since they allow the complete and precise specification of all aspects of document layout, structure and presentation.
 They would, of course, offer the greatest nuance in determining the relationships between the text chunks they contain[^1], but would be too difficult to handle for our purpose of consolidating a data interchange format for PII processing that has “reasonable” complexity.
+There are also image documents (PDF, PNG, JPEG, …), with non-textual PII like people's faces, fingerprints, medical scans or signatures, which we do not consider at all at this point.

 Instead, we are aiming at a simpler solution.
 As a very minimum, a document can be considered as _a collection of text chunks_.
 How those chunks are